 For each backbone target, three genes encoding designed sequences (see supplementary Table S8) have been synthesized.
 We would like to note that after the sequences for experimental test had been designed, there was a small adjustment of the ABACUS2 code, which involved using special optimum packing distances to treat the inter-atomic packing between hydrogen bond donor and acceptor atoms.
 Thus the version used to design the sequences in Table S8 slightly differed from the final version described here.
 As the sequences in Table S8 are highly similar (sequence identity >75%) to those designed using the final version, we did not try to repeat experiments on sequences designed using the final version.

 The synthesized DNA sequences were cloned into a pET-22b(+) vector by using the NdeI and XhoI sites.
 Proteins were expressed in Escherichia coli BL21(DE3) cells with 1mM IPTG induction.
 Cells were cultured at 16℃ for 20 h and proteins purified using a Ni2+-NTA resin followed by gel filtration in a Superdex 75 column with the ÄKTA purifier system.
 Uniformly 15N-labeled proteins were prepared by growing the bacteria in SV40 medium using 15NH4Cl (0.5 g/L) as stable isotope sources.
 NMR experiments have been performed at 298 K on a Bruker DMX600 spectrometer equipped with triple resonances, self-shielded z axis gradient probes.
-Data were processed using the programmes NMRDraw/NMRPipe.
+Data were processed using the programs NMRDraw/NMRPipe.
 Spectra were analyzed using the program SPARKY 3.
 The circular dichroism spectra of purified proteins have been obtained on a Jasco J-810 spectrometer using a 0.5 mm path length quartz cuvette at room temperature.
 Protein samples were prepared in 10 mM KH2PO4, 100 mM KCl buffer and protein concentrations were adjust to 0.3mg/ml before measurement.
 An increasing temperature was applied to the protein samples for denaturation studies.
 The thermal denaturation CD data were obtained by measuring ellipticity every 5 °C of temperature increasing from 20 °C to 95 °C at λ=218 nm.

 2. Supplementary Tables

 Table S1.
-Number of points used to represent the relative geometries between a pair of backbone positions of different secondary structure types, and the averaged RMSD of approximating the relative geometries of position pairs in native backbonesa by the respective closest representative points.
+Discretization scheme of pair geometry